 - Are the organization’s benefits better than, comparable to, or worse than those offered by its competitors?

 - Are the organization’s advancement opportunities better than, comparable to, or worse than its competitors?

 - What is the organization’s forecasted growth?
 What about its competitors?

 - Is the company in expansion mode?
 What about its competitors?

 - How is the company’s core operation trending?
 What about its competitors?
 How valuable is the company’s credibility?
 What about its competitors?

 - What was the company’s revenue percentage increase or decrease for the previous year?
 What about its competitors?

 After you have filled in all four squares, you can use this information to devise strategies to leverage your strengths, minimize your weaknesses, and reduce your vulnerabilities and potential threats to recruit exactly the right person.

-Prospective candidates will also want to know which departments in the company are strong and which are weak.
-You want to know ahead of their questioning so you can answer any concerns they may and keep the discussions on track.
+In the end, the Best executives will want to know which departments in the company are strong and which are weak and after your first meeting they’ll dig in and find all the dirt ahead of the next meeting.
+You want to know this ahead of their questioning so you can answer any concerns they may have and keep the discussions on track.